-Well, in the simplest of terms, an authentication-based system checks your credentials — in this case, your Master Password — and then provides or denies access based upon whether or not your credentials match those stored by the authenticator.
-These credentials may or may not be stored in plain text, and there are typically backdoors that allow access in case your password is forgotten, or in a business application, allow administrators to reset passwords so you can regain access.
+An authentication-based system checks your credentials — in this case, your Master Password — and then provides or denies access based upon whether or not your credentials match those stored by the authenticator.
+These credentials may or may not be stored in plain text, and there are typically backdoors that allow access in case your password is forgotten or that allows administrators to reset passwords, so you can regain access.

 - For a more technical look at encryption, authentication, and authorization, see this useful piece from Boston University: Understanding Authentication, Authorization, and Encryption.

 - For a useful explanation on this subject from 1Password, click here.

 - In the interest of fairness, LastPass offers their take here.